EvolvingLMMs-Lab/Aero-1/README.md

 [![Data-distribution.png](https://i.postimg.cc/MZbP0f7J/Data-distribution.png)](https://postimg.cc/c6CB0HkF)
 [![training-time.png](https://i.postimg.cc/Hn26TFYk/training-time.png)](https://postimg.cc/XBrf8HBR)

-*The hours of some training datasets are estimated and may not be fully accurate
+*The hours of some training datasets are estimated and may not be fully accurate*
 <br>
 One of the key strengths of our training recipe lies in the quality and quantity of our data.
 Our training dataset consists of approximately 5 billion tokens, corresponding to around 50,000 hours of audio.
 Compared to models such as Qwen-Omni and Phi-4, our dataset is over 100 times smaller, yet our model achieves competitive performance.
 All data is sourced from publicly available open-source datasets, highlighting the sample efficiency of our training approach.
 A detailed breakdown of our data distribution is provided below, along with comparisons to other models.

-## What's insightful
+## What's Insightful
 In this release, our primary focus is on developing an audio model capable of handling multiple audio tasks.
 The following examples showcase its core abilities across tasks such as audio understanding and speech recognition.
 Most notably, we highlight the model's capability to perform long-form ASR, as demonstrated in the example below.

 ### Long ASR